Eastern osprey: Taxonomy

 The Australian Faunal Directory recognises a full species treatment, citing a 2008 revision that noted genetic distance comparable to closely related species of Hieraeetus and Aquila (Wink, et al., 2004) and minor but consistent distinctions in morphology and plumage colour.
 Behavioural differences between the three contentious populations include this species residence at marine habitat, whereas the North American population is found breeding and colonising sites near freshwater.

-Pandion, described by the French zoologist Marie Jules César Savigny in 1809, is the sole genus of the family Pandionidae; it is named for a mythic Greek figure known as Pandion.
-Some arrangements place it alongside the hawks and eagles in the family Accipitridae—which itself can be regarded as making up the bulk of the order Accipitriformes—or else allied with the Falconidae into Falconiformes.
-The Sibley-Ahlquist taxonomy has placed it together with the other diurnal raptors in a greatly enlarged Ciconiiformes, but this results in an unnatural paraphyletic classification.
+In 2022, it was considered a defunct species by the IOC, due to its low genetic divergences and absence in morphological differences.

-They are known by the common name osprey, or distinguished as the eastern osprey, other names include fish hawk and white-headed osprey.
+This species is known by the common name osprey, or distinguished when necessary as the eastern osprey, other names include fish hawk and white-headed osprey.
 Gould noted the informal vernacular used after settlement of Australia, the 'Little Fish-Hawk' in New South Wales and 'Fish-Hawk' recorded at the Swan River Colony by John Gilbert; the extant names for the species were Joor-jout at Port Essington and another in southwest Australia, transliterated from the Nyungar language; this latter name has proposed for common use in southwest Australia as yoondoordo [pronounced yoon’door’daw].